 - Articulated thumb for better range of motion

 - Spandex and polyester materials

-The Zensah Smart Running Gloves are a substantially warm pair of gloves thanks to its polyamide and elastane construction.
+The Zensah Smart Running Gloves are a substantially warm pair of gloves, thanks to their polyamide and elastane construction.

-The Zensah gloves combine high breathability with warmth, reflective stripes, and a few oddball features.
+The Zensah gloves combine high breathability with warmth, reflective stripes, and a few unique features.

-Among these oddball features is the suede swatch on the thumb of each glove, allegedly to wipe your nose.
+Among these unique features is the suede swatch on the thumb of each glove, allegedly to wipe your nose.
 While it might be odd for a running glove to include such a feature, most runners struggle with runny noses at some point or another–and even more so in the cold.

 The gloves also have a good gripping swatch on the palm and touchscreen-compatible points on the fingertips.

-Overall, the Zensah gloves are a little bit bulky despite their added warmth.
+Overall, the Zensah gloves are a little bit bulky, a trade-off for their added warmth.
 Furthermore, while somewhat windproof, they aren’t entirely waterproof.